hansifer/originEvents.js/README.md

 ####Remote Events

 When an event is triggered by an application via ```originEvents.trigger()```, originEvents.js uses [snorkel.js](http://hansifer.github.io/snorkel.js/) to set a custom event object (ie, an originEvent) that includes the event type, timestamp, and message (which can be a JavaScript primitive, Date, RegExp, null, undefined, or an object/array comprising such).
 This triggers the 'storage' event and queues up any associated handler calls in each same-origin global context (tab, iframe, popup) that exists in the current browser instance.
-The snorkel set is immediately followed by a localStorage.removeItem() call to clean up the dispatched event.
+The snorkel set is immediately followed by a localStorage.removeItem() call to clean up the dispatched event, which in most modern browsers prevents associated disk I/O.

 ####Local Events

-Local events are implemented similarly to many event libraries (ie, trigger leads to direct handler call).
+Local (ie, same global context) events are implemented similarly to many event libraries (ie, trigger leads to direct handler call).

 ####Isn’t This a Hack?

 Yes.
 Yes it is.

-But only in the sense that we're making use of an established browser facility in a manner that is different from its intended use, which doesn't say anything about viability.
+But only in the sense that we're making use of an established browser facility in a manner that is different from its intended use, which doesn't inform viability.

-Also, there isn’t to my knowledge a current alternative providing similar features.
+Also, there doesn't seem to be a current alternative providing similar features.
 Particularly, offline cross-tab events (ie, non-targeted messages).

 ####Isn’t This a Performance Liability?

 Not in most cases.
 Because of the way originEvents.js leverages localStorage, it never incurs disk I/O. The exception to this that was found during testing is IE10, which writes localStorage sets immediately (to an xml file).
-This produces a perceptible lag between triggering and handling a cross-tab event, which can be observed [here](http://hansifer.github.io/originEvents.js/).
+This produces a perceptible lag between triggering and handling a cross-tab event that can be observed [here](http://hansifer.github.io/originEvents.js/).

 For more detail on localStorage performance, there's [this pretty good article by Nicholas Zakas](http://calendar.perfplanet.com/2012/is-localstorage-performance-a-problem/).